derpetermann/guess_glottocode/README.md

                                          api="gemini")
 ```

-The `guess_glottocode` function creates a buffer - 500 km in this example - around the given language location, in this example specified as a pair of longitude and latitude coordinates.
+The `geo_filter_glottocodes` function creates a buffer — 500 km in this example — around the given language location, in this example specified as a pair of longitude and latitude coordinates.
 It then filters all Glottocodes to find suitable candidates, here focusing on the language level while excluding Glottocodes of dialects or language families.
-After that, `llm.guess_glottocode` sends a prompt to an API - Gemini in this case - to select the best matching Glottocode from the candidate list.
+After that, `llm.guess_glottocode` sends a prompt to an API — Gemini in this case — to select the best matching Glottocode from the candidate list.

 ### Suitable geographic filters